qownnotes/web-companion/README.md

 ## Installation

-Download the latest release from [Releases](https://github.com/qownnotes/web-companion/releases), visit `chrome://extensions/` and drop the extension file into your browser.
+Download the latest release from [Releases](https://github.com/qownnotes/web-companion/releases), visit `chrome://extensions/` (for Chrome) and drop the extension file into your browser.

-Of course you can also use the [Chrome Web Store](https://chrome.google.com/webstore/detail/qownnotes-web-companion/pkgkfnampapjbopomdpnkckbjdnpkbkp) to install the extension.
+You can also use the [Chrome Web Store](https://chrome.google.com/webstore/detail/qownnotes-web-companion/pkgkfnampapjbopomdpnkckbjdnpkbkp) or the [Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/qownnotes-web-companion/) to install the extension.

 To use this extension [QOwnNotes](https://www.qownnotes.org) needs to be running.